8 Interesting Things to See and Do in Chad

 #8 Douguia

-Approximately 80 kilometers from N’Djamena, the charming village of Douguia is considerably more accessible than most of the mentioned-above places.
-Sitting along the Chari River, this traditional fishing village became somewhat of a hotspot in recent years, attracting akin adventurists who are looking for a unique experience without the trouble of venturing out to the country’s faraway northern regions.
+Approximately 80 kilometers from N’Djamena, the charming village of Douguia is considerably more accessible than most of the aforementioned places.
+Sitting along the Chari River, this traditional fishing village has become somewhat of a hotspot in recent years, attracting adventurists looking for a unique experience without the trouble of venturing out to the country’s faraway northern regions.

-Dotted with beige mud houses that form narrow alleys, Douguia offers an authentic glimpse to the daily lives of Chadian villagers, yet with a greater extent of comfort and modern amenities.
-Any visit to this riverside village always culminates in a boat trip with a wooden pirogue across the Chari River, spotting flocks of waterfowls and hippos.
+Dotted with beige mud houses that form narrow alleys, Douguia offers an authentic glimpse into the daily lives of Chadian villagers, yet with a greater extent of comfort and modern amenities.
+Any visit to this riverside village always culminates in a boat trip in a wooden pirogue across the Chari River, spotting flocks of waterfowl and hippos.

 Any organized trip from N’Djamena to Douguia will most likely include the nearby (35 kilometers from Douguia) awe-inspiring Elephant Rock, known locally as Hadjer Lamis.
-Millenia of steady erosion sculptured this granite inselberg into an elephant shaped crag, which still enjoys a relative anonymity, after all, it’s located in one of the least visited countries in Africa.
+Millennia of steady erosion sculpted this granite inselberg into an elephant-shaped crag, which still enjoys relative anonymity, as it’s located in one of the least visited countries in Africa.

 336 - Daily Life along Chari River, Douguia, Tibesti, Chad 2014